Gorzas/gorzas.github.io/_notes/Public/tech/Ember data with sync relationships.md

   @hasMany('categories', { async: false, inverse: null }) categories
 ```

+### Differences between sync and async relationships

+From docs:

+> In contrast to async relationship, accessing a sync relationship will always return the record (Model instance) for the existing local resource, or **null**.
+But it will error on access when a related resource is known to exist and it has not been loaded.

+This means, **a sync relationship could be empty**, so it needs to be treated with care when accessing to its properties.

 ### Note

 - Using **async** or **sync** relationships in Ember Data depends of the necessities of the webapp. **There isn't an ideal path of work to solve every problem**, it depends of the context of work.